 One of the complaints that went viral was from a San Francisco customer whose account was suddenly canceled without notice.
 After hunting to find a seemingly hidden customer support number, she was informed that her account was terminated due to a violation of terms and agreements.
 This customer had gone to see a "premium movie" which was against the subscription policy and resulted in cancellation without a refund.

-And, if customers are still violating policies, MoviePass's support team should have contacted them directly to inform them that they were breaking rules.
-Instead of simply terminating the accounts, they could have cleared confusion surrounding their policies and kept the customer's long-term business.
+And, if customers are still violating policies, MoviePass's support team should have contacted them directly to inform them that they were breaking the rules.
+Instead of simply terminating the accounts, they could have provided proactive customer service and cleared confusion surrounding its policies while keeping the customer's long-term business.

 2. Not Having a Dedicated CSM Leader

 CSM leadership drives an efficient customer experience strategy.
 These employees regulate team performance and give CSMs all the tools they need to assist customers.
-If you want to grow your business, make sure to find the most suitable person to take charge.
+If you want to grow your business, make sure to find the most suitable person to take charge -- especially when you need it most.

 Company Example: American Airlines